-Juliana Balluffi-Fry, (PhD candidate, University of Alberta) is studying the diet and nutritional ecology of the snowshoe hare, a keystone boreal herbivore, in the southern Yukon.
-Generalist herbivores like the snowshoe hare are limited by the availability of multiple types of nutrients and minerals.
-The complexities of their dietary requirements are not yet fully understood.
+Juliana Balluffi-Fry (PhD candidate, University of Alberta) is studying the diet and nutritional ecology of the snowshoe hare, a keystone boreal herbivore, in the southern Yukon.
+Populations of generalist herbivores like the snowshoe hare are limited by the availability of multiple types of nutrients and minerals, but the complexities of their dietary requirements are not yet fully understood.
 With climate change warming the boreal forest, nutrient availability and plant communities are expected to change.
-By understanding the exact nutritional requirements of the diet-sensitive snowshoe hare, we can better anticipate the affects climate change will have on this keystone species.
+By understanding the exact nutritional requirements of the diet-sensitive snowshoe hare, we can better anticipate the effects climate change will have on this keystone species.

 Alexandra Golt (MSc candidate, University of Northern British Columbia) is studying the impacts of glyphosate-based herbicides (GBH) on the reproduction morphology of forest under-story plants.
 GBH are used in forestry operations across Canada to reduce populations of competitive plant species to crop trees.
 These herbicides are used on a wide provincial scale and are applied to cutblocks annually.
 In my previous research, we found that GBH cause multiple changes to prickly rose, such as a reduction in pollen viability, non-dehiscent anthers, and significant colour changes to the anthers, carpels, and petals.
 I am looking at how these changes impact detection and visitation by insect pollinators, as well as whether or not insect pollinators and hummingbirds are exposed to GBH through consumption of contaminated pollen or nectar from GBH-treated plants.
 It is critical that we understand how residues of glyphosate, even years after application, are changing food webs and the complex dynamics of plant and animal communities that exist in forest ecosystems.